-3 Super Resolution Imaging
+3. Super Resolution Imaging

-The objective of super-resolution imaging is to synthesize a higher resolution image of objects from a sequence of images whose spatial resolution is limited by the operational nature of the imaging process.
-The synthesis is made possible by several factors that effectively result in sub-pixel level displacements and disparities between the images.
+The objective of super-resolution imaging is to synthesize a higher resolution image of objects from a set of images whose spatial resolution is limited by the operational nature of the imaging process.
+The synthesis is made possible by several factors that effectively result in subpixel level displacements and disparities between the images, to be extracted from multiview video streams.